reimagined/hacker-news-resolve/README.md

 }
 ```

-Now we have a server side that works with users: a user can be registered and be authentificated.
+Now we have a server side that works with users: a user can be registered and be authenticated.

 ## Adding Stories

 A story is news or question a user posts.
-In Hacker News, stories are displayed in the following pages:
+In Hacker News, stories are displayed on the following pages:
 * Newest - the newest stories
 * Ask - users’ questions (Ask HNs)
 * Show - users’ news (Show HNs)